thyAshley/100-days-of-code/log.md

 - for react-script 2 and above, we can just name the css file with name.module.css
 - useEffects is like a middleware, passing a 2nd argument can state when will the useEffect runs. leavign a empty run makes useEffect run on the first time it is called.

+# Day 21: June 14, 2019

+Took a 2 day break before continuing on this challenge as it has been a tiring week at work.

+**Today's Progress**:

+- Using React.memo and ShouldComponentUpdate
+- PureComponent
+- Working with adjacent return in JXS
+- Higher Order Components
+- PropTypes and Refs
+- ContextAPI and contextType

+### Notes

+- PureComponent check ALL props
+- Unclear on HOC, to re-look into this again
+- updating react state base on older state, use prevState option

+# Day 22: June 14, 2019

+**Today's Progress**:

+- Working on Burger Application

+### Notes

+- Images should not be reference for React, they should be imported like components, webpack will compile the final path location to the image.
+- duplicated css name is ok because webpack will convert all module css into unique names

 <code>
 This is a collection of middleware that i think is useful for every project.